 Bash/WSL & Windows Console new features

-Starting with the Windows 10 Creators Update the WSL has been designed to be compatible with the Linux System Call Interface (SCI) and as a result, it worked with most of the mainstream developer tools.
+Now, the WSL has been designed to be compatible with the Linux System Call Interface (SCI) and as a result, it worked with most of the mainstream developer tools.
 The Windows 10 CU supports the following developers’ tools:

 - Core tools: apt, sed, grep, awk, top, tmux, ssh, scp, etc.